edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-onvif-camera/Walkthrough/deployment.md

         curl -H "X-Consul-Token:<consul-token>" -X PUT "http://localhost:8500/v1/kv/edgex/v3/device-onvif-camera/AppCustom/CredentialsMap/<creds-name>"
         ```

         c.
-Enter your chosen username, password and credentials name and then execute the command to create the mapping.
+Enter your chosen username, password, and authentication mode and credentials name and then execute the command to create the mapping.
+        !!! note
+            The options for authentication method are: `usernametoken`, `digest`, or `both`

         ```bash
         curl --data '{
                     "apiVersion":"v3",